Our Counseling Approach Journey:

-and treatment and look for different modalities and training out there to specialize in the topic.
-It is fascinating to me that no matter what people are looking for when coming to therapy, loss of a baby, depression, eating disorder, high anxiety and stress, relationships or loneliness problems, addictions, parenting, work related issues and self-esteem…sooner or later, in 90% of the cases, we end up talking about attachment and some sort of trauma.
+As I mentioned in the section About Me, during my journey as a therapist I have develop a passion for Attachment Theory and trauma treatment.
+In the treatment phase, I looked into different modalities and trainings out there to specialize in the topic.
+It is fascinating to me that no matter what people are looking for when coming to therapy, loss of a baby, depression, eating disorder, high anxiety and stress, relationships or loneliness problems, addictions, parenting, work related issues and self-esteem…sooner or later, in 90% of the cases, we end up talking about trauma (part of life) and some sort of attachment injury.

-About EMDR ( Eye-Movement Desensitization and Reprocessing )
+EMDR ( Eye-Movement Desensitization and Reprocessing )

 EMDR is an effective method of psychotherapy used for a wide variety of life concerns including:

-- Childhood Events which have caused low self – esteem or confidence problems
+- Childhood events which have caused low self – esteem or confidence problems

 - Addictive Behaviors